 - 7031 Carroll Road, San Diego, CA 92121

 Since its humble beginnings, Pawsitive Teams has been volunteer-inspired and volunteer-run.
-With the exception of two part-time staff members, that is still true today.
+With the exception of a few part-time staff members, that is still true today.
 We have an exceptional Board of Directors and over 100 talented and compassionate volunteers working in a myriad of roles to keep our service dog, therapy dog, and facility dog programs in full force.

-Carol Davis, Co-Founder, Director of Training
+Former Director of Training

 Carol developed a passion for training service dogs to assist people with disabilities when she volunteered as a puppy raiser for another service dog organization more than 20 years ago.
 Her passion was fed by the inspiration she found with the many individuals partnered with service dogs who recognized the value of specially-trained canines to help them regain their independence.
 The icing on the cake was the creation of Pawsitive Teams that could accomplish this mission with volunteer trainers, many with full-time jobs, who could fulfill their passion through training and placing these special dogs.
 A win-win for everyone.

-Charli King, Co-Founder, Director of Special Projects
+Director of Special Projects

 Although Charli spent many years training her own personal dogs, it was a chance visit to a booth at the San Diego County Fair in the 1990s that sparked a new direction for her—a local service dog training organization was promoting their upcoming puppy raising orientation.
 Charli attended that orientation and thus became a Puppy Raiser.
 After being a Puppy Raiser with that first organization and then with one other, she sought to participate in what happens AFTER puppy raising.
 Thus, Charli and Co-Founder Carol Davis formed Pawsitive Teams in 1997.